justeattakeaway/pie/apps/pie-docs/src/components/numeric-stepper/numeric-stepper-simple/numeric-stepper-simple.md

 {% notification {
   type: "warning",
-  message: "We’re currently working on updating our Notification documentation, please see the resources below."
+  message: "We’re currently working on updating our Numeric Stepper Simple documentation, please see the resources below."
 } %}

 {% resourceTable {